KernelHaven/MetricHaven/README.md

   <!-- Cross-Tree Constraint Ratios -->
   <tr>
     <td><code>consider_ctcr</code></td>
-    <td>Weights features based on their usage in cross-tree constraints of the variability model.</td>
+    <td>Weights features based on their usage in cross-tree constraints of the variability model.
+If a feature is not involved in any constraints, the result is 0 indicating that selecting the feature has no impact on other features.</td>
     <td>
       <ul>
         <li><code>NO_CTCR</code>: Won't consider constraints of the variability model</li>